m2lines/convection-parameterization-in-CAM/README.md

 Contributions to the repository are welcome, particularly from anyone seeking to implement the parameterisation in another atmospheric model.
-We welcome code and details for interfacing.
+We welcome the addition of details for interfacing to other models, including code, from anyone who has used the parameterisation in another model.

 Open tickets can be viewed at ['Issues'](https://github.com/m2lines/convection-parameterization-in-CAM/issues).